German Possessive Pronouns

 Possessive pronouns express, well… obviously, possession.
 They undergo a full declension, so, they have to adapt to gender, number and grammatical case of the noun they are attached to, or they represent.
 So, they can either be adjective pronouns, accompanying the noun, or replace it.
 In this case, you call them nominal pronouns.

 - “Hier liegt seine Hose und dort liegt ihre.”

 Expressing possession is a basic element in most of the languages all over the world.
 So, in the German Grammar, as well as in the English language, this indication of possession is done by German possessive pronouns.

 In the following, we will try to describe what German possessive pronouns are and how they are used in a correct way.
 Furthermore, we will list all the German possessive pronouns.
-Well, you will see, that there is a differentiation between two different types of these pronouns.
+Well, you will see that there is a distinction between two different types of these pronouns.

 Well, let’s not lose too much time and come to the first part of this article, the description of this type of pronouns.
 Los geht’s!

 Was sind Possessivpronomen im Deutschen?

 First of all, let’s try to describe what German possessive pronouns actually are.
 Well, as possessive pronouns also exist in the English language, most of you know what they are and how they are used.
 Nevertheless, it can be useful to define what exactly we are talking about.

 German possessive pronouns indicate possession.
 Furthermore, there exist dependent and independent possessive pronouns.
 Of course, these pronouns have to be adapted to their corresponding noun in case, gender and number.

 In the following, we will have a look at each type of German possessive pronouns, the dependent and independent ones.
 Additionally, I’d like to list all of the corresponding pronouns of each type.